-Edward Peak by Three Musketeers Ridge stands in northeast Enchantments.
-To its immediate south spans the unique, vast Edward Mesa above Toketie Creek.
-Moreover, the prominent Temple is farther south, a stone’s throw away.
+Edward Peak, located by Three Musketeers Ridge, stands in the northeast Enchantments above Rat Creek.
+To its immediate south, the unique, vast Edward Mesa spans above Toketie Creek.
+Meanwhile, the prominent The Temple is only a stone’s throw away farther south.

 See more trip photos here.